sgoldenlab/simba/docs/label_behavior.md

 </p>

 **(8)** There are also several keyboard-shortcuts that will allow you to navigate the frame displayed in the main SimBA annotator GUI.
-These keyboard shortcuts allows you to perfrom some of the same functions as performed with the buttons in part **1**.
-They also allow you to save your annotations onto the computer disc and into your SimBA project (see below) which you are required to do in order to use your annotations for creating mchine learning models.
+These keyboard shortcuts allows you to perfrom some of the same functions as performed with the buttons documented in part **1**.
+They also allow you to save your annotations onto the computer disc and into your SimBA project (see below), which you are required to do in order to use your annotations for creating machine learning models.

 <p align="center">
 <img src="https://github.com/sgoldenlab/simba/blob/master/images/annotator_5.png" />
 </p>

-**(8)** The last button in the SimBA annotator interface is labelled `Save Annotations` and it is **very important**.
+**(8)** The last button in the SimBA annotator interface is labelled `Save Annotations` and it is a **very important** button.
 This buttons saves your annotations into your SimBA project which you are required to do in order to use the annotation for creating mchine learning models.
 Clicking this buttons saves a data file inside your `project_folder/csv/targets_inserted` directory.
-This file will contain all of the body-part coordinates and features in seperate columns, plus a few columns at the end (one for each bahevior that you are annotating) with the headers that represent the behaviors.
+This file will contain all of the body-part coordinates and features in seperate columns, plus a few additional columns at the end (one for each behavior that you are annotating) with the headers that represent the behavior names.
 Hence, clicking this button in this tutoral, will generate a file inside the `project_folder/csv/targets_inserted` directory called `BtWGANP` where the last column is named `Attack`.
-This column will be filed with `1`s and `0`s: a `1` for every frame where I noted the behavior to be present, and a `0` for every frame where I note the behavior to be absent.
+This column will be filed with `1`s and `0`s - a `1` for every frame where I noted the behavior to be present, and a `0` for every frame where I note the behavior to be absent.

+>Note: I used the standard *LABEL BEHAVIOR* method in SimBA in this tutorial.
+This means that any frame that I did **not** view in the SimBA annotator GUI frame viewer will be saved as **behavior absent**.
+Thus, if I open the BtWGANP file inside the `project_folder/csv/targets_inserted` directory, there will be a `0` for every frame that I did not view in the SimBA annotator GUI frame viewer.

 <p align="center">
 <img src="https://github.com/sgoldenlab/simba/blob/master/images/annotator_6.png" />